Will AI replace jobs? 18 job types that might be affected Pros and cons of AI-generated content

 Orca

-Orca was developed by Microsoft and has 13 billion parameters, meaning it's small enough to run on a laptop.
-It aims to improve on advancements made by other open source models by imitating the reasoning procedures achieved by LLMs.
-Orca achieves the same performance as GPT-4 with significantly fewer parameters and is on par with GPT-3.5 for many tasks.
-Orca is built on top of the 13 billion parameter version of LLaMA.
+Orca is an LLM developed by Microsoft that has 13 billion parameters.
+It aims to improve on advancements made by other models by imitating the reasoning procedures achieved by LLMs.
+The research surrounding Orca involved teaching smaller models to reason the same way larger models do.
+Orca 2 was built on top of the 7 billion and 13 billion parameter versions of Llama 2.

 Palm